SummaryRead the full fact sheet

 - ask you to temporarily avoid all nuts or products containing nuts (elimination diet), then follow up with the introduction of nuts back into your diet (food challenge) under strict medical supervision.

 Unproven methods to test for allergies

 A number of methods claim to test for allergies but have not been medically or scientifically proven.
 They can be costly and could lead to dangerous avoidance of certain foods.
-The Australasian Society of Clinical Immunology and Allergy (ASCIA), the organisation representing allergists in Australia, recommends that you do not use certain methods to have potential allergies tested.
+The Australasian Society of Clinical Immunology and Allergy (ASCIA) recommends that you do not use non evidence-based methods to have potential allergies tested.
 These methods include:

 - cytotoxic food testing

 - hair analysis

 Always speak with your doctor if you are thinking of using a complementary medicine or therapy for allergies.